• Share this on:

 Tip:

-• Consider implementing a management system focussing on or incorporating sustainable or ethically responsible production.
+• Consider implementing a management system focusing on or incorporating sustainable or ethically responsible production.

-3. What are the requirements and certifications for grains, pulses and oilseeds niche markets?
+3. What are the requirements and requested certifications in the niche grains, pulses and oilseeds markets?

 Most buyer requirements apply to the mainstream grains, pulses and oilseeds markets, but some niche markets have their own, specific requirements.
 While Fairtrade lays down requirements for sustainability in the social, environmental and ethical domains, product certification for the organic market mainly focuses on environmental requirements.